stuarttodd-dev/coding-tips/src/DesignPatterns/Behavioural/Command/README.md

 ```

 ### Files Overview
-- **Abstractions/Command.php**: Defines the Command interface with a method execute() that all concrete commands must implement.
+- **Interfaces/Command.php**: Defines the `Command` interface with a method execute() that all concrete commands must implement.
+- **Interfaces/FileManager.php**: Defines the `FileManager` interface with a method `open()`, `save()` and `close()` methods that all concrete file managers must implement.
+- **Receivers/LocalStorage.php**: Implements a concrete file manager for managing storage locally.
+- **Receivers/CloudStorage.php**: Implements a concrete file manager for managing storage via the cloud.
+- **ConcreteCommands/OpenFileCommand.php**: Implements a concrete command for opening a file.
-- **ConcreteCommands/SendEmailCommand.php**: Implements a concrete command for sending an email.
+- **ConcreteCommands/SaveFileCommand.php**: Implements a concrete command for saving a file.
-- **ConcreteCommands/GenerateReportCommand.php**: Implements a concrete command for generating a report.
+- **ConcreteCommands/CloseFileCommand.php**: Implements a concrete command for closing a file.
-- **Invoker.php**: Manages the queue of commands, acting as a task scheduler.
-It allows you to add commands to the queue and execute them.
-- **Receiver.php**: Defines the actual actions that the commands delegate their work to.
+- **CommandInvoker.php**: Defines the actual actions that the commands delegate their work to.
 For instance, sending an email or generating a report.

 ## Running Tests
 You can execute the tests using the following command: